CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-05.md

 ## Review

 In this lab, you:

-- Created a custom Anti-Phishing policy with aggressive detection settings.
+- Configured a custom **Anti-Phishing policy** with aggressive detection settings.
-- Configured a Safe Links policy for email, Teams, and Office 365 apps.
+- Created a **Safe Links policy** for email, Teams, and Office 365 apps.
-- Set up an alert policy to detect malware in inbound email.
+- Set up an **alert policy** to detect malware in inbound email.
-- Simulated a phishing email and verified detections and alerts.
+- Simulated a phishing email and verified that detections and alerts were successfully triggered.

 ## You have successfully completed Day 1.